Is a GED Right for You?

 If you are struggling to complete your high school obligations or have a pressing need to enter the workforce, the GED does offer a faster way to earn your high school equivalency credential.

 It is important to understand that taking the GED is not academically easier than earning your high school diploma.
-According to ACE, the national organization that oversees the exam, test takers must have a level of knowledge and skill in math, science, social studies and language arts equal or greater to 40% of graduating high school seniors.
+According to GED Testing Service, the national organization that oversees the exam, test takers must have a level of knowledge and skill in math, science, social studies and language arts equal or greater to 40% of graduating high school seniors.

 Many adult basic education centers around the country offer preparation courses for the GED exam.
-Students can also find free practice tests online or purchase official GED study books through ACE.
+Students can also find free practice tests online or purchase official GED study books through GED Testing Service.
 Individuals considering dropping out of high school to take the GED exam should be prepared to spend a couple of months studying for the test.

 If you're considering postsecondary study, check with your prospective schools to ensure that they do accept the GED and that you can meet their other admissions requirements.

-ACE also reported in 2011 that about 96% of American employers accept the GED in place of a high school diploma, which can make the GED a particularly good option for students who are eager to move quickly into the workforce.
+GED Testing Service also reported that about 96% of American employers accept the GED in place of a high school diploma which can make the GED a particularly good option for students who are eager to move quickly into the workforce.

 However, many career paths do require some postsecondary study for advancement, whether it's vocational training or a college degree.
 If you're interested in a particular profession, do some research into your prospective field's requirements before you make your final decision.
 You may choose to earn your GED and accelerate through a workforce training program or finish your high school diploma and put off working for a few more years so you can earn a necessary college degree.